openxc/vi-firmware/docs/config/bit-numbering.rst

    Binary:      10000011              01000110
    Bit pos:   0 1 2 3 4 5 6 7   8 9 10 11 12 13 14 15 ...etc.

-The tool used at Ford to document CAN messages (Vector DBC files) uses an "inverted" numbering by default.
+The most commonly used format in the industry, DBC files from Vector's software, use an inverted numbering by default when viewed in CANdb++, for example.
 In each byte of a CAN message, they start counting bits from the *rightmost bit*, e.g.:

 .. code-block:: none